-- Develop capacity for analysis, synthesis and critical thinking. - Show inductive and deductive reasoning ability. - Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, planning, control, leadership, decision making and negotiation. - Solve problems effectively. - Demonstrate ability to work in teams both in interdisciplinary teams and in an international context. - Demonstrate ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences and using information technology, as appropriate. - Demonstrate a commitment to ethics, equality values and social responsibility as a citizen and as a professional. - Learn autonomously. - Demonstrate the ability to adapt to new situations. - Acquire a permanent sensitivity to quality, the environment, sustainable development and the prevention of occupational hazards. - Demonstrate knowledge of the main aspects of chemical terminology, nomenclature, conventions and units. - Interpret the variation of the characteristic properties of chemical elements according to the periodic table. - Demonstrate knowledge of the characteristics and behaviour of the different states of matter and the theories used to describe them. - Demonstrate knowledge of the main types of chemical reaction and their main characteristics.
+- Develop capacity for analysis, synthesis and critical thinking. - Show inductive and deductive reasoning ability. - Solve problems effectively. - Demonstrate a commitment to ethics, equality values and social responsibility as a citizen and as a professional. - Learn autonomously. - Demonstrate the ability to adapt to new situations. - Acquire a permanent sensitivity to quality, the environment, sustainable development and the prevention of occupational hazards. - Demonstrate knowledge of the main aspects of chemical terminology, nomenclature, conventions and units. - Demonstrate knowledge of the characteristics and behaviour of the different states of matter and the theories used to describe them. - Demonstrate knowledge of the main types of chemical reaction and their main characteristics. - Demonstrate knowledge of the principles of thermodynamics and kinetics and their applications in chemistry. - Demonstrate knowledge and understanding of essential facts, concepts, principles and theories related to the areas of chemistry. - Solve qualitative and quantitative problems following previously developed models. - Recognise and analyse new problems and plan strategies to solve them.